atul-anurag-sharma/atulanurag/content/post/How can I tell what you are to me?/index.md

 You are the dew of the dawn, refreshing and new.

-You are the summer sun, shining and true.
+You are the summer sun, shining and true.<br />

 How can I tell what you are to me?